grantmcdermott/grantmcdermott.github.io/_posts/2020-07-02-even-more-reshape.md

 ![]({{ site.url }}/images/post-images/reshape-benchmarks2-big.png)

 Reassuringly, everything stays pretty much the same from a rankings perspective.
 The ratios between the different methods are very close to the small data benchmarks.
-The most notable thing is that **gtools** manages to claw back time (suggesting some initial overhead penalty), although it is still lagging the other methods.
+The most notable thing is that **gtools** manages to claw back time (suggesting some initial overhead penalty), although it still lags the other methods.
 For reference, the default **data.table** `melt()` method completes in just over a second on my [laptop](https://wiki.archlinux.org/index.php?title=Dell_Precision_5530){:target="_blank"}, which is just crazy fast.
-All of these methods are very impressive to be honest.
+All of the methods here are impressively quick, to be honest.

 Summarizing, here is each language represented by its fastest method.